 Came across this fascinating interaction from the New York Times, doing research for a client project.
 It was interesting just as a static image with a few rollovers, but then I clicked some of the links up top (types of spending, changes) and things started flying.

 I like how it invites interaction.
 The playfulness of the motion may be a little distracting from the data, but I think it does make it more “sticky”.
 Try clicking back to the “all spending” tab after exploring the others – interesting to see that the individual bubbles don’t exactly fall back into their original places.
 I guess the budgeting process is messy like that.

 Thanks to Jim Vallandingham for the link.

 This entry was posted on Friday, January 18th, 2013 at 11:49 am and is filed under Data Visualization, Interactive.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.